zongyf02/mlax/docs/source/faq.rst

 ------------------------------
 Yes! `Here on GitHub <https://github.com/zongyf02/mlax/tree/main/examples>`_.

-Why should I use this instead of <Your Favorite ML Library>?
+Why should I use mlax instead of <Your Favorite ML Library>?
 ------------------------------------------------------------
 mlax gives unparalled flexibility in developing your models!
 You can manage where every single variable is stored; you can dictate how data move between